jmemmons/lib-database-management-system/README.md

 ### Usage
 ---

 To enter the database you must provide `project` as the password.
-Alternatively, to access the admin panel, the password is simply `admin`.
+To access the admin panel, the password is simply `admin`.

 For a detailed walkthrough with more information, please see the original author's video below.